-Last year, we also started keeping individual gratitude journals for kids.
+Last year, we also started keeping a gratitude journal for kids.
 The kids loved having their own lists.
 I created a simple little printable to help them categorize things they were thankful for.
 This made it much easier to come up with new things to write down.
-(This printable is available as a free download here.)

 Step 3: Teach thankfulness

 It’s funny how we often miss this, but intentional teaching is a requirement of all good parenting.
 We cannot expect our children to know why or how to do something we have never taught them.

 We need to teach them exactly what to be thankful for and the Bible has all of those answers.
 It says God is great and all of His promises are true.
 It also says God created us, adopted us, forgives us, and works everything for our good.
 If we truly believe that, it’s difficult not to overflow with thanksgiving, isn’t it?